In Houston, the success of Genesys Works is driven by a dedicated board and committed staff.

 Houston Board of Directors

-Brad Breau is an Executive Director for JPMorgan Chase (a leading global financial services company) in Houston, Texas, where he has served since 2003 focusing on investment banking and information technology.
+Prior to joining American General Life Companies as Chief Technology Officer in 2014, Brad Breau served as Executive Director for JPMorgan Chase (a leading global financial services company) in Houston, Texas since 2003, focusing on investment banking and information technology.
 Prior to that, Brad worked for Accenture (an international management consulting and technology services firm) from 1993 until 2003.
 He was with Accenture for 10 years where he held management positions focused on Accenture's Energy industry group serving upstream, downstream and oil service companies.
 Brad also resides as a Director of Father's Joy (a not-for-profit organization for families with children diagnosed with a disability).

 Marian Davenport, Executive Director, Genesys Works - Houston